 Physical health conditions can cause an anxiety disorder as well.
 Anxiety is a symptom of many disorders and a side effect of many medications.
 Individuals who must take medication to treat a health condition can develop an anxiety disorder in relation to the medication or treatment or even fear surrounding the health concern.

 Genetics can also play a factor in the development of an anxiety disorder.
-Individuals may experience inherited anxiety by the environment they live in.
+Individuals may experience inherited anxiety from the environment they live in.
 If a parent or guardian has an unmanaged anxiety disorder, this can be a triggering environmental factor for a child in this situation.
 This can lead to Stockholm-like anxiety disorder in children.

 Finally, a common side-effect of many illegal drugs is anxiety.
 Individuals who use drugs to get high can develop an anxiety disorder related to their chronic drug use and increase anxiety-related feelings while taking the drug.
 This can lead to feelings of anxiety when withdrawing or not using the drug and develop into its own disorder.